zYeoman/myStars/README.md

 ## Python

+- [sistine](https://github.com/bijection/sistine) - Turn a MacBook into a Touchscreen with $1 of Hardware
+- [MUNIT](https://github.com/NVlabs/MUNIT) - Multimodal Unsupervised Image-to-Image Translation
 - [30-seconds-of-python-code](https://github.com/kriadmin/30-seconds-of-python-code) - Python implementation of 30-seconds-of-code
 - [FeelUOwn](https://github.com/cosven/FeelUOwn) - trying to be a hackable music player
 - [activitywatch](https://github.com/ActivityWatch/activitywatch) - Log what you do on your computer.
 Simple (yet powerful), extensible, no third parties.